The Factory: 1964–1968: 231 East 47th Street

+During these years, amphetamine use was widespread at the Factory and was later described by Warhol as a driving force behind much of its creative activity.
+While some participants used it only occasionally, others, including Billy Name, used it daily.
+The most intensive users, such as Ondine and Brigid Polk, injected amphetamines, a practice associated with the Factory's more extreme drug culture.
+Although amphetamines were not yet widely regarded as dangerous, those devoted to their recreational use were often associated with the social margins of the era.
-By the time Warhol had achieved a reputation, he was working day and night on his paintings.
-Warhol used silkscreens so that he could mass-produce images the way corporations mass-produced consumer goods.
-To increase production, he attracted a ménage of adult film performers, drag queens, socialites, drug addicts, musicians, and free-thinkers who became known as the Warhol Superstars, to help him.
-These "art-workers" helped him create his paintings, starred in his films, and created the atmosphere for which the Factory became legendary.

-Speaking in 2002, musician John Cale said, "It wasn't called the Factory for nothing.
+Warhol achieved a reputation for his large output of work with assistants, paid and volunteers, and sometimes friends who dropped by the Factory helped.
+He used silkscreens so that he could mass-produce images the way corporations mass-produced consumer goods.
+He attracted a ménage of poets, drag queens, socialites, musicians, and free-thinkers who became known as the Warhol Superstars.
+They starred in his films and created the atmosphere for which the Factory became legendary.
+Musician John Cale later recalled, "It wasn't called the Factory for nothing.
 It was where the assembly line for the silkscreens happened.
 While one person was making a silkscreen, somebody else would be filming a screen test.
 Every day something new."

+Warhol created a sexually lenient environment at the Factory for the "happenings" staged there, which included fake weddings between drag queens, porn film rentals, and vulgar plays.
+What was called free love took place in the studio, as sexuality in the 1960s was becoming more open and embraced as a high ideal.
+Many Warhol films, including those made at the Factory, were shown at the New Andy Warhol Garrick Theatre or 55th Street Playhouse.

-Warhol began looking for a new Factory location in 1967 because the building was scheduled to be demolished.
-The location is now the entrance to the parking garage of One Dag.
+In 1967, Warhol created the business Factory Additions to handle the business of publishing and printmaking.
+That year, he began looking for a new Factory location because the building was scheduled to be demolished.
+The location where 231 East 47th Street once was is now the entrance to the parking garage of One Dag.